GPU-Accelerated X-ray Pulse Profile Modeling: OS approximation benchmarks

-Following \citet{Bogdanov_19}, we verify both S+D and OS.
-The S+D scheme treats special-relativistic effects exactly at the surface, assumes a spherical star, and uses the exterior Schwarzschild metric; it is very fast and accurate for slowly rotating stars \citep[see also][]{Poutanen_2006}.
+Following \citet{Bogdanov_19}, we verified both S+D and OS.
+The S+D scheme treats special-relativistic effects exactly at the surface, assuming a spherical star and using the exterior Schwarzschild metric; it is very fast and accurate for slowly rotating stars \citep[see also][]{Poutanen_2006}.
 The OS scheme incorporates the star’s spin-induced oblateness while retaining an exterior Schwarzschild spacetime; it is now the standard in X-ray PPM.
 Direct comparisons against ray tracing in numerically computed rotating-star metrics show that OS waveforms agree with the exact results to within $\lesssim 0.1\%$ for spin frequencies $\nu_{*}\lesssim 300~\mathrm{Hz}$, whereas S+D can incur percent-level errors at higher spins.
-Hence, we adopt OS as the default for our production runs \citep{Bogdanov_19,Morsink_2007} and implement the OS approximation in our GPU codebase.
+Hence, we adopted OS as the default for our production runs \citep{Bogdanov_19,Morsink_2007} and implemented the OS approximation in our GPU codebase.